 Similarly, significant debt can change your idea of a good salary.
-According to Experian, mortgage loans, auto loans, student loans, and credit card debt were among the largest sources of consumer debt in 2019.
+According to Experian, mortgage loans, auto loans, and student loans were among the largest sources of consumer debt in 2021.
+And total consumer debt balances increased 5.4% from 2020 to 2021.
 More specifically, the Brookings Institution found that approximately 70 percent of college students earning a bachelor’s degree will graduate with up to $40,000 in student loan debt, which could reduce an ideal wage to a comfortable or living wage.

 That number might also change depending on other aspects of compensation.
 In a 2019 survey conducted by Allianz Global Assistance, one in three employees said they would give up a portion of their pay in exchange for unlimited vacation time.
 In this case, a “good” salary is one that comes with “perks” that don’t hold monetary value, but are equally valuable.

 What kind of jobs typically pay a good salary?

 As with any job, the more experience you gain, the more you are likely to earn.
 These five jobs can get you a $75,000 starting salary at entry-level or mid-level.